Integrating Ready Player Me Characters Into Diverse Game Art Styles Demo Using Shaders in Unity

 Access the Demo on GitHub

 Now that we have built the demo, you can grab it on GitHub.
-Let us know if you have any questions in our Ready Player Me Discord Unity channel.
+Let us know if you have any questions in our Ready Player Me Forums.
 We would love to hear how you integrated the Ready Player Me Characters into your project with different art styles.
 Feel free to suggest other topics you want us to cover in future blog posts.